SOFSPEEL/TwitterForTron/ReadMe.md

     - If a network connection is established while on this screen then tweets will be synced
     - Remember there is a five second delay so tweets sync five seconds after network connection is established.
+    -  Note that I would not necessarily synchronize after every tweet in a real app scenario As a minimum I would delay sending the tweets for a configurable amount of time and/or until several have accumulated.
+For simplicity sake in this demo, i re-sync immediately.

 Used the following libaries: